yoonsikp/kromo/README.md

 ## Runtime
 `kromo` is slow, just like how film photography used to be.
 Clone the repo for a blast from the past.

+The time complexity is O(n), so a 12MP picture takes 4 times longer than a 3MP picture.

 ## See also
 [Circular & radial blur](http://chemaguerra.com/circular-radial-blur/)